 It is important to determine whether your Dietitian’s philosophy matches your own.
 The best Dietitians keep up to date with the latest evidence-based information and are open-minded about nutrition.

 About Sarah Smith

-Sarah Smith has completed a Masters Degree in Nutrition and Dietetics and post-graduate certification in Paediatric Nutrition.
-She is a qualified APD and maintains up to date registration with the Dietitians Association of Australia.
-She is also a registered Nutritionist.
+Early days I completed a 5 year Masters Degree in Nutrition and Dietetics before completing post-graduate certification in Paediatric Nutrition.
+I am a qualified APD and maintains up to date registration with the Dietitians Association of Australia.
+I am also a registered Nutritionist.